 2. Look for the DIMM slots in the controller.

-3. Push down the clips to release the DRAM module from the DIMM socket.
+3. Push the clips down to release the DRAM module from the DIMM socket.

 4. Insert the replacement DIMM carefully into the DIMM socket, with the DIMM's notch aligned to the DIMM socket's notch guide.